an-do/MeFAST/README.md

 1. Sampling parameter values using sinusoidal search curves.
 2. Generate sampling matrix.
 4. Estimate the full set of first and total-order sensitivity indices.
 5. Resampling scheme.
-Repeat this process NR number of times with respect to each parameter.
+Repeat this process for number of times with respect to each parameter, which is called resampling scheme.

 #### Algorithm parameters
 1. *Sampling frequencies for search curves*.
 Parameters values are sampled via Fourier transformation functions (namely, search curves).
 We use the following functions: